 }

-In the previous program, we have a variable var1 which is of type int and var2 which is of type double.
-You want to compare var1 and var2 even if they are of different types.
-You are sure that type conversion of the var1 from int to double is okay with the current programming requirements.
-To do that, you can specify the intended type (in this case double) within angle brackets just after the template function as shown:
+In this program, var1 is of type int and var2 is of type double.
+You want to compare var1 and var2 even though they are of different types.
+You are certain that promoting var1 from int to double is acceptable for the current programming requirements.

 if(!mynamespace::is_equal<double>(var1, var2)) {